 Some examples of the WordPress development work we do for our support customers

 We help small businesses with so many different things.
-Over the last month we have helped our Gold Support customers with lots of business-focussed solutions including:
+Over the last month we have helped our support customers with lots of business-focussed solutions including:

 - Search Engine Optimisation

 - Plugin installations and configurations